 Your Skylanders earn experience from defeating enemies, and level up to increase total health.
-When you collect enough treasure you can upgrade their moves and abilities, meaning they become a lot more powerful, making them in more useful in combat.
-These are all stored in the figure itself, rather than in- game.
-So you can take the Skylanders between games and not lose any upgrades or anything you have earned for your heroes.
+When you collect enough treasure you can unlock and upgrade their moves and abilities, meaning they become a lot more powerful and useful.

 At the time, the concept was unique.
 No other game had the level of connectivity between figures and gaming.
-It is a truly unique concept which I am really glad has gone really well for Activision, as it means more innovation of the Toys-to-Life genre in the future.
+It was a truly unique concept which I am really glad has gone really well for Activision, as it has meant that each title in the series has brought forward more innovation for the Toys-to-Life genre.
 The trick to really enjoy Skylanders, as don't think about it as a Spyro game – think of it as a new series entirely.

 My One Big Highlight

 I could mention a few moments throughout my adventures throughout Skylanders.
-But one I do remember is playing Dragon's Peak, from the first game.
+One of the first moments I do remember is playing Dragon's Peak, from the very first game.
 I was sad that the pure Spyro series is no more, so when I did play that particular level, (along with the awesome music) it really did feel like a Spyro level.
 So much so, that I won't play the level with anyone but Spyro!